MohaOnline/drupal-starter-kit/docs/sites/all/modules/contrib/nagios/README.txt

 Description
 -----------
-The Nagios monitoring module intergrates your Drupal site with with the Nagios.
+The Nagios Monitoring module intergrates your Drupal site with with the Nagios.

 Nagios is a network and host monitoring application.
 For more information about Nagios, see http://www.nagios.org